Book an appointment using SetMore

 Conservatorship in a Texas child custody case

-Above all else, conservatorships issues mean that rights and duties related to your children will be divided up between you and your co-parent.
-Most of the rights and responsibilities with your children will be divided evenly between you and your co-parent.
+Above all else, conservatorship issues entail the division of rights and duties related to your children between you and your co-parent.
+Typically, both parents share these rights and responsibilities equally.
 This means that both of you will have the right to receive medical and educational information from schools and doctors for your children.
 This also means that you and your co-parent will each have a say in Medical procedures and educational decisions on behalf of your child.
-Finally, emergency medical decisions can be made independent of the other parent by whichever parent has the child while the medical emergency is ongoing.
+Additionally, in an emergency, the parent with the child can make urgent medical decisions without consulting the other parent.

 Possession/visitation in a Texas child custody case